Flat Fee Landlord

 Leave your name and number.
 We’ll call you back with a free rental analysis for your specific property.

-The DC metro area — Virginia, Maryland, and DC — has some of the most tenant-protective legal frameworks in the country.
-Virginia's VRLTA, Maryland's landlord-tenant law, and DC's Tenant Bill of Rights all create specific risks for landlords who don't manage their properties professionally and systematically.
-Here's how to reduce those risks.
+The DC metro area, covering Virginia, Maryland, and DC, has some of the most tenant-protective legal frameworks in the country.
+Virginia's VRLTA, Maryland's landlord-tenant law, and DC's Tenant Bill of Rights all create specific risks for landlords who do not manage their properties professionally and systematically.
+Here is a comprehensive guide to reducing those risks across all three jurisdictions.

 Screening as Risk Reduction

 The most effective risk reduction in property management happens before a tenant moves in.
-Rigorous, systematic screening — credit check, income verification at 2.5–3x rent, direct landlord reference calls, criminal background — significantly reduces the probability of the most expensive outcomes: eviction, property damage, and security deposit disputes.
+Rigorous, systematic screening that includes credit checks, income verification at 2.5 to 3 times rent, direct landlord reference calls, and criminal background checks significantly reduces the probability of the most expensive outcomes: eviction, property damage, and security deposit disputes.

-Our eviction rate on placed tenants is under 1% across 2,000+ placements in the DC metro area.
-The industry average is 3–5%.
+Our eviction rate on placed tenants is under 1 percent across 2,000+ placements in the DC metro area.
+The industry average is 3 to 5 percent.
 That gap exists almost entirely in the screening process.
-Better screening = fewer evictions = lower annual risk.
+Better screening means fewer evictions and lower annual risk.

 Each jurisdiction in the DC metro area has specific requirements:

-• DC: DC has the most tenant-protective environment in the region — Rent Control provisions apply to many properties, tenant relocation assistance requirements apply in some cases, and administrative complexity is significant.
+• DC: DC has the most tenant-protective environment in the region.
+Rent Control provisions apply to many properties, tenant relocation assistance requirements apply in some cases, and administrative complexity is significant.
+The Office of the Tenant Advocate provides free legal assistance to tenants, creating an asymmetric legal environment.

 Documentation That Protects You